SamanTavassoli/UniversityApplicationProject/README.md

 # UniversityApplicationProject
 Students apply to Universities and wait for response
+This project uses Angular and Spring Boot